erikrose/blessings/README.rst

 Note that, while the inverse of ``underline`` is ``no_underline``, the only way to turn off ``bold`` or ``reverse`` is ``normal``, which also cancels any custom colors.
-This is because there's no way to tell the terminal to undo certain pieces of formatting, even at the lowest level.
+This is because there's no portable way to tell the terminal to undo certain pieces of formatting, even at the lowest level.

 You might also notice that the above aren't the typical incomprehensible terminfo capability names; we alias a few of the harder-to-remember ones for